fahidsarker/tfire/README.md

 ![npm package minimized gzipped size](https://img.shields.io/bundlejs/size/tfire)
 ![NPM License](https://img.shields.io/npm/l/tfire)

 A Typescript wrapper of the `firebase-admin.firestore` module.
 It provides a fully type-safe schema-based connector to the firestore database.
 It is a wrapper around the `firebase-admin.firestore` module.

 - **Alpha-release Warning**: This is an alpha release.
 Please use it with caution.
 The API might change in the future.
 - **Note**:
   - This is a wrapper around the `firebase-admin.firestore` module.
 Hence, it has all the limitations of the `firebase-admin.firestore` module.
   - It is a `Typescript` wrapper with no validation (`coming soon`).
 Hence, the types are only ensured if you maintain the same schema in other projects using this DB.
     - It was only build to make it easier to ensure types in the **same project**.
     - If you use the firestore db in multiple project, you are responsible to ensure the schema is the same in all projects.
-  - This is a `TS` wrapper and does not add any new features to the `firebase-admin.firestore` module.
-It just makes it easier to use the `firebase-admin.firestore` module in a type-safe way.
-Hence it is totally `useless` for javascript only projects (unless you are planning to convert it to TS in the future).

 # Features